kolzchut/srm-etl/README.md

-# srm-etl
-ETL Pipelines for the SRM project
+# ETL Pipelines for the SRM project

+The ETL System we use is based on the DGP-APP Platform

+## Important files and directories